-Embryolethality was observed when gadobutrol was administered intravenously to monkeys during organogenesis at doses 8 times the recommended single human dose (based on body surface area); gadobutrol was not maternally toxic or teratogenic at this dose.
-Embryolethality and retardation of embryonal development also occurred in pregnant rats receiving maternally toxic doses of gadobutrol (≥ 7.5 mmol/kg body weight; equivalent 10 2 times the human dose based on body surface area) and in pregnant rabbits (≥ 2.5 mmol/kg body weight; equivalent to 8 times the recommended human dose based on body surface area).
+Reproductive Toxicology Embryolethality was observed when gadobutrol was administered intravenously to monkeys during organogenesis at doses 8 times the recommended single human dose (based on hody surface area); addobutrol was not maternally toxic or teratogenic at this dose.
+Embryolethality and retardation of embryonal development also occurred in pregnant randin pregnant rabbits Entry obligation was observed when gabobuoti was administered intraventously to include yound organizations are to intrastine teconimiented single number does to a body surface area); gadobutrol was not maternally toxic or testratogenic at this dose.
+Embryolethality and retardation of embryonal development also occurred in pregnant rabbits ($2 \ge 5$ mon(kg body weight; equivalent to 12 times the human dose based on body surface area).
+In rabbits, this finding occurred without evidence of pronounced maternal toxicity and with minimal placental transfer (0.01% of the administered human dose based on body surface area).
 In rabbits, this finding occurred without evidence of pronounced maternal toxicity and with minimal placental transfer (0.01% of the administered dose detected in the fetuses).

-Because pregnant animals received repeated daily doses of gadobutrol injection, their overall exposure was significantly higher than that achieved with the standard single dose
+Because pregnant animals received repeated daily doses of gadobutrol injection, their overall exposure was significantly higher than that achieved with the standard single dose administered to humans.